nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

 1. Add a new immutable property to the `Adventurer` class called `ColorfulRobe`.
 The type of this property should be `Robe`.
 1. Add a new constructor parameter to the `Adventurer` class to accept a `Robe` and to set the `ColorfulRobe` property.
 1. Add a new method to the `Adventurer` class called `GetDescription`.
 This method should return a string that contains the adventurer's name and a description of their robe.
-1. In `Program.cs` create a new instance of the `Robe` class and set it's properties.
+1. In `Program.cs` create a new instance of the `Robe` class and set its properties.
 1. Pass the new `Robe` into the constructor of the `Adventurer`.
 1. Before the adventurer starts their challenge, call the `GetDescription` method and print the results to the console.